 Siân joined Watsi on December 22nd, 2021.
-Eleven months ago, Siân joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Siân's most recent donation traveled 8,100 miles to support Rechael, a widow and young mother from Kenya, to fund surgery to remove her gallbladder.
+Two years ago, Siân joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Siân's most recent donation traveled 6,900 miles to support Kalar, a 53-year-old woman from Burma, to fund gallbladder removal surgery.